dguo/dotfiles/systems/mac/README.md

 * 1Password
     * Sign in
     * General
-        * Turn on "Show item count in sidebar"
-        * Clear the keyboard shortcut for "Fill Login or Show 1Password"
+        * Clear the keyboard shortcuts for "Show 1Password" and "Autofill"
     * Security
-        * Change "Require Master Password" to every 2 weeks
+        * Change "Require password" to every 30 days
-        * Turn off "Lock on sleep"
+        * Turn off "Lock on sleep, screensaver, or switching users"
-        * Turn off "Lock when screen saver is activated"
-        * Turn off "Lock after computer is idle"
+        * Change "Lock after the computer is idle for" to 8 hours
     * Watchtower
         * Turn off "Check for two-factor authentication"
-        * Turn off "Ask before checking for a secure connection"
 * Bitwarden
     * Sign in
+    * Security
         * Turn on "Unlock with Touch ID"
+    * App Settings
-    * Turn on "Enable browser integration"
+        * Turn on "Show menu bar icon"
-    * Turn on "Enable menu bar icon"
+        * Turn on "Minimize to menu bar"
         * Turn on "Close to menu bar"
         * Turn on "Start to menu bar"
         * Turn on "Start automatically on login"
+        * Turn on "Allow browser integration"
 * iTerm
+    * General
+        * Preferences
             * Set the path for "Load preferences from a custom folder or URL"
 * Docker
     * Sign in
+    * General
         * Turn on "Start Docker Desktop when you log in"
+    * Resources
-    * Set resource limits
+        * Set limits
 * Anki
     * Sign in
 * Firefox